patelakash317/MindMappingTool-CAS733-Elm/README.md

      - Change line color
      - Move - existing color change and text update option under this global section
   - Add object/image
-  - Kid friendly - Add new idea
+  - Kids friendly - Add new idea
   - Possibly as a follow up, functionality to delete using voice action will also be implemented using Webduplex.js.

 An example from a live user: